rubensworks/article-eswc2020-costmodelldf/content/solution.md

 the server can wrap over a number of LDF interfaces that the publisher wants to expose.
-This wrapper is a proxy that accepts SPARQL queries, and replies with a token and a set of allowed interfaces that have been calculated for the given query using the server-side cost model.
+This wrapper is a proxy that accepts SPARQL queries, and replies with a token and a set of granted interfaces that have been calculated for the given query using the server-side cost model.
 The token is *required* for performing any requests to any of the wrapped LDF interfaces.